Oakmead Herbarium and Collections

 Notes

-Photographs for most plants are linked to the Vascular Plant List entries.
-In addition to specimen labels and maps on many JROH specimen sheets, location, flowering time, and abundance records may also be found in Calflora, the historical Field Observations Database and the JRBP Poales E-Flora.
+Photographs Photo for most plants are linked to the Vascular Plant List entries.
+In addition to specimen labels and maps on many JROH specimen sheets, location, flowering time, and abundance records may also be found in Calflora.
+Historical observations from the Field Observations Database and the JRBP Poales E-Flora are being added to Calflora.

 References relevant to the floristics of Jasper Ridge Biological Preserve.
 The history of the herbarium is described by Jewett (2005) Documenting Plant Diversity: Jasper Ridge's Herbarium.
 For Stanford's rich botany heritage see Timby (1998) The Dudley Herbarium: its origin, fate, and legacy at Stanford.
 Jasper Ridge grassland-related research is surveyed in Stromberg, M. et al. (2007) California Grasslands Ecology and Management and Lunch (2009) Primary production at Jasper Ridge Biological Preserve.